urmastalimaa/interactive-frontend-development/slides/react_intro.md

 Composing templates can be problematic

 * How to pass data to a nested template from a controller?
-* How does a controller receive input (e.g from text fields) from a nested template?
+* How does a controller receive input (e.g. from text fields) from a nested template?

 The solutions are usually rather complex